AlecRust/protected-video/README.md

 - [Plyr](https://plyr.io/) player used to overlay default player with custom controls
 - Player modifications to always prevent clicking the default player
 - Encodes video ID in HTML to prevent finding it via “View Source”
-- Settings page to configure the player theme to match your site
+- Settings page e.g. to configure the player theme to match your site

 [View Player Demo](https://protected-video.alecrust.com/)